 100 mL, 250 mL, 500 mL

-A: I would not use this dip with the crabs/shrimps in your acropora.
+A: No, I would not use this dip with the crabs/shrimps in your acropora.
 Remove them or shake them off before dipping.

 A: First of all I have heard many different opinions about using live rock with dwarfs due to hydroids (this is a very broad description, the cnidarians include thousands of species).
 You may want to consider using "dead" rock and a little time to start your own biological system naturally.
 Reef dip would not be an effective practice in this situation.
 It is used mainly to combat bacterial and protozoa infections.